Mohamed Nureldin Abdallah

-Mohamed Nureldin Abdallah (محمد نور الدين عبدالله) is a Sudanese photojournalist.
-He has been working as resident photographer for Reuters since 2005, and has also worked for Agence France-Presse, Oxford Analytica and other news outlets.
+Mohamed Nureldin Abdallah (محمد نور الدين عبدالله) is a Sudanese photojournalist who has been working as resident photographer for Reuters since 2005 and has also worked for Agence France-Presse, Oxford Analytica and other news outlets.
 His photographs of Sudan, often focusing on the effects of war and social exclusion on ordinary people, have been featured in numerous international news reports.

 Early life and education

 Abdallah was born in Al-Fashir, the capital city of North Darfur, Sudan, and graduated with a degree in graphic design from the College of Fine and Applied Arts, Sudan University of Science and Technology.
-He studied photography with Professor Ali Muhammad Othman, the former Dean of the college.
+He studied photography with Professor Ali Muhammad Othman, the former dean of the college.

 Photojournalism

 Abdallah joined Reuters in 2005 to cover unrest in the far south of Khartoum, which led to the burning of police stations by Sudanese refugees displaced mainly from the southern parts of Sudan.
 The unrest ended up with over 17 people dead and dozens wounded.
 He then worked in Darfur, photographing soldiers from the African Union Mission in Sudan involved in the ongoing Darfur civil war between the government military and so-called rebels.
 This war led to the Darfur genocide, which claimed between 80,000 and 400,000 lives and displaced more than a million people, and it also had a great impact on Abdallah by shaping his passion to tell stories through his photos.
 Some of these stories include: